emmacodec/azzubest/README.md

-Creating my first chat app
+Creating my first chat app using react on the front end and firebase for the backend.
+Also used the Google Oauth authentication for users to sign in with their own G-mail account, tailwind CSS for all my styling.